 Examples of workshops Sanna has facilitated for both Finnish and international teachers:

 Are you interested in the Finnish education system?
-In this hands-on workshop, you will be introduced to the basics of the Finnish system.
+In this hands-on workshop, you will be introduced to the basics of the Finnish system in general or more specifically the high school system in Finland.
 What brings good learning results?
 What are the characteristics of Finnish education?
 What does ´less is more´ mean?
-And there is also time for discussion.

 Finnish education is of high quality.
 Differences in the learning results of different schools are small and nearly all students complete comprehensive school within target time.
 Preschool education, comprehensive education and upper secondary education is free of charge and also higher education is for the most part free of charge.
 The goal is for everyone to have an equal opportunity to receive high quality education regardless of the family’s income and to grow up to become active citizens.

 Interested in team learning?
-In this workshop you will be introduced to the basics of team learning.
-What it is, how it has been implemented in Finland, what is expected from the teacher and the students?
+Phenomenon-, Problem-, or Project based learning?
+In this workshop you will be introduced to the basics of team learning and P3BL .
+What are they, how have they been implemented in Finland, what is expected from the teacher and the students?
 There is also time for discussion.

 Successful teacher collaboration in integrated curriculum is premised on the following factors: assertive and continued administrative support, strong collaborative foundation, establishment of informal communities of practice, utilization of successful strategies that are teacher generated, and informed selection of teacher leaders.
 Cross-curricular collaboration brings together teachers from different subject areas to plan and execute collaboration in the classroom.